renan028/arm_3dof_control/Readme.md

 As in the Robot file, the concept of function object wrapper was explored for flexibility.

-The Control settings can the changed with the custom [RemyControlSettings](https://renan028.github.io/robot_control/structremy__robot__control_1_1RemyControlSettings.html) struct.
+The Control settings can be changed with the custom [RemyControlSettings](https://renan028.github.io/robot_control/structremy__robot__control_1_1RemyControlSettings.html) struct.
 The minimum value (50) for the control's frequency is verified.

 The Control's constructor requires a string argument, which is the absolute path to the input (waypoints) file.
 It has a method to parse that file.